-I am taking part in a posting series related to the topic of “Homesteading in the Winter.”
+This is the latest post as part of a series related to “Homesteading in the Winter.”

-Much like last week, I fear that I don’t have a ton to share on this topic.
-Living in Phoenix, winter just isn’t that severe.
-However, I will take a moment to share my thoughts on some of the basics.
+Much like last week, we don’t have a lot to share on this topic.
+Where we live, winter just isn’t that severe.
+However, we will take a moment to share our thoughts on some of the basics.
 Feel free to leave your thoughts in the comments.

-For any emergency you want to make sure you have adequate food and water.
-Having canned food from your own garden is wonderful buy keeping store bought stuff in rotation will work just as well.
+For any emergency, you want to make sure you have adequate food and water.
+Having canned food from your own garden is wonderful, you can also buy and keep store-bought stuff in the rotation just as well.
 It is also important to make sure you have plenty of water on hand.

 Growing up in Florida, if we knew a storm was coming, we would always fill the bathtub with water.
 Not to bathe ourselves, but to know that we had a bathtub full of clean water to drink and cook with (and potentially flush toilets with) if the city water supply went out or became contaminated.
 (Having water decontamination tablets can be handy, too.)

 Another concern is having the power go out.
 This can affect your ability to heat your home and to see at night.
-Many thing to have on hand include:
+Many things to have on hand include:

 - generator (if possible)